 Blackjack ButtonsThere are several buttons on the blackjack table.
 To begin the game you first have to click on the Coin button to make a bet with the chips by placing them in the circle on the table.
 Click on Deal and the cards are dealt.
 Depending upon the hand you are dealt, four or more buttons appear: Hit, Stand, Split, or Double.
 After the hand is over, two buttons appear: Rebet and Clear.
 Rebet begins another hand with the same bet you made previously, and clear erases your bet on the table.

+How to Play BlackjackThe dealer gives out two cards to the player and two to himself; except the second card is face up.
+The player receives both cards face up.
+The object of Blackjack is for the total of your two cards to be closer to 21 than the dealer’s cards, without exceeding 21.
+In Blackjack, aces count as either 1 or 11, face cards as 10, and number cards as their face value.
+The dealer must draw on 16, and stand on 17.
 If you receive an ace and a ten-value card as your first two cards, you have Blackjack and win one and a half times your bet (if you bet was $10, you receive $25).
 If the total value of your cards is closer to 21 than the dealer’s, you win as much as you had wagered (if your bet was $10, you receive $20).
 If the total of your cards is more than 21, you “bust” and lose your bet.
 If you and the dealer have the same card total (17 or higher) neither of you win, and your bet is returned to you in a “push”.
 Blackjack beats a score of 21.

 Blackjack RulesOnline Blackjack follows the standard “Las Vegas Strip” rules, with the following exceptions:

-After each round, used cards are returned to the deck and the deck is shuffled.
+- After each round, used cards are returned to the deck and the deck is shuffled.

-The player may not split a split hand.
+- The player may not split a split hand.

-The player may double after splitting.
+- The player may double after splitting.

-The dealer will not check for Blackjack in any case.
+- The dealer will not check for Blackjack in any case.

-If the player doubles and the dealer's first card has a value of 11 (ACE), and the dealer gets blackjack, the player loses both his bets.
+- If the player doubles and the dealer's first card has a value of 11 (ACE), and the dealer gets blackjack, the player loses both his bets.